Powerlearnproject/se-day1-assignment-eicodes1/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+ Waterfall methodology follows a linear and Sequential approach with distinct phases where each phase must be completed before moving to another phase while
+  Agile is an Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

+Examples of cenarios where each would be appropriate Waterfall -
+Waterfall methodology is appropriate for -
+Projects where requirements  are clearly defined and may only require minimal changes to ensure traceable control.
+Projects with a well-established team and clear project scope Waterfall suits projects that have repeatable, predictable processes .

+Agile -
+Projects where requirements may change and flexibility is needed.
+Projects where customer feedback is essential deveop product quality.
+Projects requiring rapid development and delivery of working software.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Software Developer: Responsible for writing code and implementing software solutions.
+Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.